mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 Thi ducked and scrambled for Melna and a great blast cracked the air above them.
 Melna grasped for Shinna's arm as thi fell off the ladder into the tall gap, and it held strong as she used hae momentum to loft hae back onto the ladder behind her.
 Melna smelled burnt sulfur and soot as Fajro pointed that smoking rod at her head.
 Melna moved to the tower and knealed to block Shinna from his line of view.
 Shinna screamed, "No!
 Don't go!
 They'll kill you!", as hae crew had already begun reeling the ladder back in with hae on it.
 Be she knew her fate.
 She knew that anyone who tried to save her would not be spared.

+"First time seeing a gun, I take it," he said with an air of arrogance.

-"Come, Melna," he said, "We have much to discuss."
+"Come, Melna," he gestured toward the hole he came out of.
+"We have much to discuss."

-Making sure Shinna descended back to the safety of hae ship, Melna stood up and refocused her attention on the Holragi soldiers before her.
-Fajro smiled as he looked at her the way he would look at a saffa he won from a crooked bet.
+She looked back to make sure Shinna descended back to the safety of hae ship, then stood up and refocused her attention on the Holragi soldiers before her.
+Fajro smiled as he looked her up and down.
+The way he would look at a prize-winning saffa.

 "You look like you turn a few heads in the senate," he said, eyeing her up and down.
 "It's a shame we never worked together."